 Please remember to bring your completed admission sheet with you when you drop your cat off.
+All cats must have collars.
 Prior to admission to the cattery all cats are checked by a veterinarian and front nails are trimmed.

 All care is taken to prevent illness or injury to your cat.
 If Illness or injury occurs during your pets stay treatment will be at your expense.

 Does your pet suffer from acute or chronic pain?
 K Laser treatment could help.

 What is Laser therapy?